UltrosBot/Ultros-contrib/Lua/README.md

 We use [lupa](https://github.com/scoder/lupa) to provide Lua functionality.
 Depending on how you installed it and what you have installed, you may be using LuaJIT, Lua 5.2, or Lua 5.1 (in that order of search preference).
-We highly recommend using LuaJIT, but for maximum comparability, it's a good idea to target 5.1 as a minimum version for any plugins you release publicly.
+We highly recommend using LuaJIT, but for maximum compatibility, it's a good idea to target 5.1 as a minimum version for any plugins you release publicly.

 Since this is a Python bot, there are a few change/extensions to the Lua runtime: